-How to Stay Productive at Work When You're Looking for a New Job
+How to be Productive in a New Job Search Journey

 If you’re searching for a new job it’s safe to say that there’s a reason.
 Maybe you outgrew your position, you can’t take your boss anymore, you’re coasting or a whole host of other reasons.
 Regardless of the reason, it’s important to continue to put your best foot forward in your current role.

-So if it’s time to move on, here’s how to maintain your productivity on the job while your job search.
+So if it’s time to move on, here’s how to be productive in a new job search.

 Don’t Job Search on the Job

-This is a hard one, but really try to keep the job searching for non-work hours.
-Not only do you not want your boss to come over to find your scrolling through new positions, but your company is paying you to do your job, not look for a new one.
+This is a hard one, but really try to keep the job searching for non-work hours to be productive in a new job search routine.
+Not only do you not want your boss to come over to find you scrolling through new positions, but your company is paying you to do your job, not look for a new one.

 Save your job board scouring for lunch or after work.
 If you keep your current job duties and your job search separate from the beginning you won’t be tempted to quickly type “job in [insert your city here] the next time you get frustrated in a meeting.